 The B.F.
 A. in Film & Television Production (FTP) requires 63 hours of courses in the major, plus the University requirement of 42 hours of liberal studies.
 In addition, students must take 15 hours of electives.
 An internship is required, which most students normally complete in the summer between junior and senior year.

-FTP majors start hands-on courses in the second year.
-Students will write, shoot, produce, and edit more than a dozen films over the next three years, culminating in a senior thesis project that involves most of the students in the major as crew and most of the facilities of the School of Stage & Screen.
-Our students work in all genres and lengths, running from fifteen seconds to senior projects of over 20 minutes, as well as feature length screenplays and scripts for TV pilots and series.
+FTP majors start hands-on courses immediately.
+Students will write, shoot, produce, and edit more than a dozen films over the next four years, culminating in a Senior Thesis project, a fully produced and school sanctioned short film.
+Our students work in all genres and lengths, running from fifteen seconds to senior projects of 10 minutes or more, as well as feature length screenplays and scripts for TV pilots and series.

 Joshua Russell, Program Coordinator